duncan-r/SHIP/docs/source/tuflow/controlfile.rst

    paths = tgc.filepaths.filepart_type=fpt.GIS, absolute=True, se_vals=se_vals)

 There is an additional argument available to the filepaths() method, 'no_blanks'.
-By default it is set to True.
-There is probably not need to change this most of the time.
+By default it's set to True.
+There is probably no need to change this most of the time.
 It is there because in Tuflow control files the output paths (results, checkfiles, log files, etc) can be a folder with no filename.
-This means that when you search for filename's they will return an empty str ''.
+This means that when you search for filename's they will return an empty str "".
 This is usually not a lot of use, so it's set to ignore these by default.

 filepaths() also accepts the kwarg 'user_vars'; a dict containing the user